mengzzz0628/syllabus.space/README.md

 ## Starting

-For use with hypnotoad on syllabus.space, with automatic restart, you can
+For automatic restart on crash and boot for use with the real production hypnotoad on syllabus.space, do

     # cp SylSpace.service /lib/systemd/system/
     # systemctl start SylSpace